srikanthpagadala/srikanthpagadala.github.io/_posts/2016-11-07-enable-gpu-support-for-tensorflow-on-macos.md

 Obvious solution is to put GPUs of my laptop to use.

-As of this writting, official [instructions](https://www.tensorflow.org/versions/r0.12/get_started/os_setup.html#prepare-environment-for-mac-os-x) for setting up GPU environment for Tensorflow on Mac OS X are bit dated.
+As of this writting, official instructions for setting up GPU environment for Tensorflow on Mac OS X are bit dated.
 Hence this blog post.
 Let us get started.

+## Update:

-## Update: Official Tensorflow [instructions](https://www.tensorflow.org/get_started/os_setup#optional-setup-gpu-for-mac) are upto date now.
+*Official Tensorflow [instructions](https://www.tensorflow.org/get_started/os_setup#optional-setup-gpu-for-mac) are upto date now.
 Please follow official instructions.
-It easy to install binary package for tensorflow-gpu for mac.
-Below instructions are still good, if you want to install from sources.
+Tensorflow now provides easy to install GPU binary package for Mac OS X. Below instructions are still good, if you want to install from latest Tensorflow sources.*

 ## Prerequisites